BMW M3 saloon review

 While you’d expect the BMW M4 to be a little less practical because it’s a coupe, the same can’t be said for the M3.
 This is the one you’d buy if you need to carry people in the rear seats on a regular basis.
 Adults will be happier in the back than in the M4 and having a rear set of doors makes it easier to get kids in and out.

-The standard BMW 3 Series is very spacious, so it’s the same story with the M3, although we expect rear legroom and visibility will be slightly affected by the bigger sports seats.
-There are a few handy storage cubbies dotted around the cabin and a big 480-litre boot behind the seats, even for the four-wheel drive xDrive version.
+The standard BMW 3 Series is very spacious, and it’s the same story with the M3, although we expect rear legroom and visibility will be slightly affected by the bulkier sports seats.
+There are a few handy storage cubbies dotted around the cabin and a big 480-litre boot behind the back seats, even for the four-wheel drive xDrive version.
 Each rear seat can be folded individually, so the M3 can be even more practical if you need to use it for big items.
-The four-wheel-drive model, due later this year, might cut into boot space a little, while those that need a bigger boot or a hatchback will be keen on the upcoming M3 Touring estate.

 Reliability & safety